mhawarey/cofactor-dynamics-pell-fibonacci/README.md

 **Supplementary Verification Code** for the paper:

-> **Cofactor Dynamics and Pell Equations in GCD-Augmented Fibonacci Recurrences: The Algebraic Structure of Geometric Stabilization**
+> **"Cofactor Dynamics and Pell Equations in GCD-Augmented Fibonacci Recurrences: The Algebraic Structure of Geometric Stabilization"**
 >
 > Mosab Hawarey
 >